PesukarhuTG/WarForge-task01/README.md

 • For a visual presentation we get the data *n* and *k* from *input*<br>
 • After entering the numbers, a user press the button *'Create table'* and the multiplication table n X n is displayed on the screen<br>
-• Under the multiplication table the user will see the number, how much times *k* occurs in the table<br>
+• Under the multiplication table the user will see the number, how many times *k* occurs in the table<br>

 **Optionally:**<br>
 • After entering the data the button *'Create table'* is blocked and becomes active only if input will be change<br>